bbauska/meta-react-basics/README.md

 your app to be dynamic.

-While you just explore the basic example to dynamically print a heading, you&apos;ll get a chance to practice with more complex data structures using props later.
+While you just explore the basic example to dynamically print a heading, you'll get a chance to practice with more complex data structures using props later.

-Now you&apos;re familiar with how props work by sending data between components.
-Let&apos;s explore this data flow in a little more detail.
+Now you're familiar with how props work by sending data between components.
+Let's explore this data flow in a little more detail.

 When two components communicate with each other, the component sending the props data is known as the parent, and the component receiving the props data is known as the child.

-As you&apos;ve just learned with the example earlier, this parent-child relationship allows parent components of past data down to child components using props.
+As you've just learned with the example earlier, this parent-child relationship allows parent components of past data down to child components using props.

-It&apos;s also possible for parent components to send the same data to multiple child components.
-However, it&apos;s important to know that this communication is a one-directional data flow.
-It&apos;s not possible to communicate from the child component back to the parent components using props.
+It's also possible for parent components to send the same data to multiple child components.
+However, it's important to know that this communication is a one-directional data flow.
+It's not possible to communicate from the child component back to the parent components using props.
 Instead, developers use other approaches.
-Don&apos;t worry about that for now.
+Don't worry about that for now.
 You will learn more about them later.

 Although props are a very powerful tool in React, they do have some limitations.
-For example, you just learned about how it&apos;s not possible to send data from the child component back to the parent component using prompts.
+For example, you just learned about how it's not possible to send data from the child component back to the parent component using prompts.

 Another important limitation has to do with something called pure functions.
 In programming, a pure function is a function that will always return the same outputs for the same argument values that are passed in.
-Don&apos;t worry too much about pure function for now.
+Don't worry too much about pure function for now.
 Just keep in mind that in React, when you declare a component using props, it must never modify its own prompts.